 What challenges have you faced?

 The biggest challenge within the business is recruitment and being faced with the recruitment agency commissions.
 So far, we have managed to overcome this and haven't yet paid out any recruitment fees.
-We have used websites such as Reed and Indeed to keep our recruitment costs low.
-Additionally, we are shortly going to begin using outsourcers to make our business even more profitable and free up the time of our current accountants to sign up more clients.
+We have used websites to keep our recruitment costs low and additionally, we use outsourcers to make our business even more profitable and free up the time of our accountants to sign up more clients.

 What have been the highlights of being a TaxAssist franchisee?